Azure/azure-quickstart-templates/application-workloads/jboss/jboss-eap-clustered-multivm-rhel/README.md

     - **Authentication Type** - Type of authentication to use on the VM (password or SSH key).

     - **Admin Password or SSH key** - User account password or SSH key data which is an SSH RSA public key for logging into the RHEL VM.

-    - **EAP on RHEL Version** - Select the EAP on RHEL version combination from the dropdown options, the default option selected here is JBoss EAP 7.3 on RHEL 8.4.

     - **JBoss EAP Username** - Username for JBoss EAP Admin Console.